millerlp/Tide_controller/README.md

 If the real time clock attached to the Arduino is not yet set, you need to set it using the RealTimeClock_reset sketch found in the folder of the same name.
 Upload that to the Arduino, and it should automatically reset the real time clock.
-Make sure your computer's clock is set to Standard Time, not Daylight Savings time (which runs Mar-Nov in most places).
+Make sure your computer's clock is set to local Standard Time, not Daylight Savings time (which runs Mar-Nov in most places).
 The tide prediction routine relies on the time being set to local standard time for your site, otherwise you won't get the current tide height out.
+After running the RealTimeClock_reset sketch, before unplugging the Arduino, immediately upload a different sketch to the Arduino so that the clock doesn't try to reset itself repeatedly when the Arduino restarts.

 -------------------------------
 If there is no folder containing a tide prediction library for your desired site, it